Face Detection & Verification

 You can download the model from this link.

 Create and store the FaceNet model in your App singleton during initialization.
+This code is platform-independent and works on both Android and iOS.

 class App {